AdupaNithinSai/ece5831-2024-final-project/README.md

 ---

 **NOTE:**
-1. The provided Jupyter notebook, final-project.ipynb, demonstrates CNN operations using OpenCV (cv2) only, as Streamlit is not supported within Jupyter environments.
+1) The provided Jupyter notebook, `final-project.ipynb`, demonstrates CNN operations using OpenCV (`cv2`) only, as Streamlit is not supported within Jupyter environments.
-2. To experience the full interactive user interface, please run the project using Streamlit (see instructions below).
+2) To experience the full interactive user interface, please run the project using Streamlit (see instructions below).

 ---